iam-weijie/video-transcribe-pipeline/README.md

 ## 🛠️ How It Works

 1. 📄 Input: A `.txt` file with Instagram or TikTok links
-2. 🎥 Download: The tool uses yt-dlp or similar to fetch the video/audio
+2. 🎥 Download: The tool uses yt-dlp fetch the video/audio
-3. 🗣️ Transcribe: Audio is sent to a speech-to-text engine (e.g. Whisper)
+3. 🗣️ Transcribe: Audio is sent to a speech-to-text engine (Whisper)
 4. 📤 Output: Clean script + metadata in JSON or CSV

 ## 🚀 Quickstart